Make your next Healthcare office look polished and finished by simply adding the right art in the right places!

 Art is the small piece that plays a big role in the look and feel of a space.
 Your art will need to support your office environment in how it looks, but also by how it is placed.

 In this part of the art blog series, we will discuss selecting pieces of art and where to install them.
-For more art help, check out our other blog in this series: budget considerations.

 First, What Piece of Art Works for this Space?